conorstwo/image-resizer/README.md

 # Image Resizer service

-This Spring Boot microservice allows you to resize an images on the fly by sending a simple REST request to /resizeImage.
+This Spring Boot microservice allows you to resize images on the fly by sending a simple POST request to /resizeImage.

-The supplied image must be in a byte array format and the request new height and width should be positive integers.
+The supplied image must be in byte array format and the request values new height and width must be positive integers.

 ## How to run the application

-To run the application first clone this repository then use maven to build the artifact using
+To run the application first clone this repository then use maven to build the artifact

 `mvn clean install`